-WFP Rep In Bhutan Describes Hungry Childhood
+WFP Aid Worker in Bhutan Describes Hungry Childhood

-At school I was excited by the new things I was being introduced to.
-We used to get ‘world food’ (as it used to be known affectionately) that consisted of oil, floor, rice, dhal, fish, and wheat (known then as “bulgar”).
+At school, I was excited by the new things I was being introduced to.
+We used to get ‘world food’ (as it used to be known affectionately) that consisted of oil, flour, rice, dhal, fish, and wheat (known then as “bulgar”).
 Sometimes we would get extremely tasty Australian rice, or huge lumps of dry fish, especially delicious for those of us who had been forced to grow up vegetarian.

 Something connected me

 But life goes on, you know, time moves on.
 You grow up.
 When the advert for my current post at WFP appeared, instinct told me that it was a job for me.
 Beyond the natural economic aspirations, something connected me to the position.
-I am not looking for any alternatives, nor will I ever do, because I know I now have a real purpose of living, as evidenced by Tashi during one of my field visits to a remote school in Bhutan.
+I am not looking for any alternatives, nor will I ever do, because I now have a real purpose of living, as evidenced by Tashi during one of my field visits to a remote school in Bhutan.

 Tashi Jamtsho, aged seven, lost his dad, after which his mom married another man who wouldn’t care for him.
 Tashi lived with his grandma, and had to walk for about an hour to get to school every day.
 If he was late, he would turn back for fear of being punished.
 At school, he would watch others eating their lunch from the school veranda.
 When asked why he didn’t play, he gave me this shocking answer: “It made me hungrier”.
 Today, Tashi is never late to the school, nor does he need to watch others eat because WFP provides him and others like him with a hot, nutritious breakfast and lunch.
 Tashi’s innocence touched me – it was a déjà vu for me, and continues to be a source of inspiration for the little meaningful things I am now able to do.